n8n-io/n8n-docs/docs/insight2/data-sources/graphql.md

 ## Connection

-To add a new GraphQL datasource, click the `+` button on  data sources panel at the bottom-left corner of the app builder and then select GraphQL from the modal that pops up.
+To add a new GraphQL datasource,click on the **Add or edit datasources** icon on the left sidebar of the app editor and click on `+ add data source` button.
+Select GraphQL from the modul that pops up.

 Insight² requires the following to connect to a GraphQL datasource.